Baz5892/US-Bikeshare/README.md

 # US-Bikeshare
-Exploring the data of bikeshare systems
+Exploring the data of bikeshare systems of three major US cities (Washington - New York - Chicago) using Python only.